team7055/7055-Java-Documentation/Other Conceptual Knowledge/Git.md

 ## Git Basics

-:information_source:*Robotics.
+:information_source:*It is a very good idea to have a GitHub account when working with Git, and will be required in Robotics.
 You can create an account, for free, [here](https://github.com/).
 You will most likely be asked to sign into a GitHub account when working with Git and pushing to GitHub, so remember your login credentials.*

 ### Creating a New Repository